kirjavascript/acebot/README.md

 ### playback

-get an `Input Log.txt` from a BizHawk `tasproj` file that you want to play, or use the example
+get an `Input Log.txt` from a BizHawk `tasproj` file that you want to play, and rename to `input.data` or use the example

 install the adafruit gfx drivers in arduino IDE